ndangelo/madtinker/_posts/2024-08-07-facebook_overview.md

 - **Effective landing page.** If you click on this ad, you’ll be taken to a landing page that describes the product—and why it’s valuable—in more detail.
 This is a tried-and-true online marketing strategy that even the most beginner brands can use.
 It’s also a good reminder that you don’t have to say everything in your ad.

-<iframe class="social" src="https://www.facebook.com/plugins/post.php?href=https%3A%2F%2Fwww.facebook.com%2FWaze%2Fposts%2Fpfbid02zhEa6UGxg13LGHFyC4i1gxnSPzpi6fCYPFMNkwMvTRh5ECKrBm3euvsgWp5nd8Qyl&show_text=true&width=500" width="500" height="714" style="border:none;overflow:hidden" scrolling="no" frameborder="0" allowfullscreen="true" allow="autoplay; clipboard-write; encrypted-media; picture-in-picture; web-share"></iframe>
+<iframe class="social_em" src="https://www.facebook.com/plugins/post.php?href=https%3A%2F%2Fwww.facebook.com%2FWaze%2Fposts%2Fpfbid02zhEa6UGxg13LGHFyC4i1gxnSPzpi6fCYPFMNkwMvTRh5ECKrBm3euvsgWp5nd8Qyl&show_text=true&width=500" width="500" height="714" style="border:none;overflow:hidden" scrolling="no" frameborder="0" allowfullscreen="true" allow="autoplay; clipboard-write; encrypted-media; picture-in-picture; web-share"></iframe>

 #### What’s great about this ad: